Strimblaster/ansible-inventory-unraid-vms/README.md

 ![QEMU Agent not installed example](docs/qemu_agent_not_installed.png)

 - When parsing VMs with multiple interfaces, the first ethernet interface with ipv4 will be chosen
+- This plugin assumes that the Ansible Control Node can connect to the VMs with ssh keys

 ### How it works
 TODO